Sustained Monitoring of Whales at South Georgia

 -Identifying environmental drivers of whale occurrence for potential management action in relation to quota-setting for the krill fishery.

-The project is also very grateful to the Government of South Georgia and the South Sandwich Islands for providing significant support and to the funders: Darwin Plus, the Blue Belt Initiative, South Georgia Heritage Trust, and Friends of South Georgia Island.
+The project is also very grateful to the Government of South Georgia and the South Sandwich Islands for providing significant support and to the funders: Darwin Plus, the Blue Belt Programme, South Georgia Heritage Trust, and Friends of South Georgia Island.

 A person wearing a helmet.